AI-MaSi/Test-bench/misc/oled/README.md

 - **Font Not Found**:
   - Make sure the `font_path` points to a valid font file.
 You can download a font like Montserrat from Google Fonts and place it in your project directory.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this script as per the license terms.